guy-black/chronogopher/README.md

 # roadmap to 1.0

-- when calendar selected move day cursor up, down, left, and right around calendar -- also just see the calendar for that month
- -- show a general/longterm todo list and a day specific todo list.
 - set constants for controls

 # maybe in the future

 - scheule tasks to be done on a certain day or time
 -- attach a glyph to days on the calendar if there's a task scheduled that day -- do some kind of alarm thing
+-- show a general/longterm todo list and a day specific todo list.

+- colors adjustable while running

 - different clock faces
 -- large 5x6